port-labs/port-docs/docs/software-catalog/role-based-access-control/permissions-controls.md

 :::

 As mentioned above, these permissions are given by default when you first set up your organization, based on the behaviors we learned are best-practices.
 However, as part of Port's [builder-approach](../../faq/faq.md#whats-a-builder-based-developer-portal), you can decide and control the permissions you want to grant, in the way that suits your organization best.
-We'll explore those options down below and in the [tutorials section](../../tutorials/tutorials.md).
+We'll explore those options down below.

 :::info
 In addition to the permissions designated for each role, permissions are also inherited from the role below them: